DHmeduni/VNTRPipeline/README.md

 WHATSHAP_FORCE=Y           Allows the used to force Whatshap haplotyping VNTR_ALL=Y                 Allows user to analyse all VNTR’s (assemblies or polished sequences) found by the workflow (pseudogenes/duplications)
-CONFIG_FILE                Allows the user to define another path for the configuration file (CONFIG_FILE=/path/to/file) LENGTH_1                   Allows the user to define the shorter of two lengths for length based haplotyping (e.g. LENGTH_1=2500)
+CONFIG_FILE                Allows the user to define another path for the configuration file (CONFIG_FILE=/path/to/file) LENGTH_1                   Allows the user to define the shorter of two lengths for length based haplotyping (e.g. LENGTH_1=2500), default is automatic
-LENGTH_2                   Allows the user to define the longer of two lengths for length based haplotyping (e.g LENGTH_2=3000)
+LENGTH_2                   Allows the user to define the longer of two lengths for length based haplotyping (e.g LENGTH_2=3000), default is automatic
-MIN_FREQUENCY              Allows the user to temporarly lower the minimum frequency threshold for length based haplotyping (e.g. MIN_FREQUENCY=20)
+MIN_FREQUENCY              Allows the user to temporarly lower the minimum frequency threshold for length based haplotyping (default MIN_FREQUENCY=20)

 ```